joysmith/Shri-Shankaracharya-Technical-Campus/5 sem IOTCS  -BlockChain/lab/00 project.md

 #### Getting Test Ether to Use in the Course

-Before continuing to the next lecture, we will need to obtain some test Ether!
+Before continuing to the next lab, we will need to obtain some test Ether!

-Due to the recent merge the Rinkeby Network no longer exists.
-For a short time, we used the Goerli network for everything in this course.
-This too was deprecated as of January 2023.
-Now, we will use the Sepolia Network.
-This is 100% interchangeable with Rinkeby and Goerli, so, there will be no actual difference.

 Since we will be using the Sepolia Network, we will need to use a Sepolia faucet to obtain test ether.
-Nearly all current faucets require some level of authentication to protect against DOS attacks and bots.
-Most faucets now require that you have real mainnet Ether to even request testnet Ether.

 Option #1
 Ethereum Sepolia Faucet